Strategic Planning

 OBJECTIVE

-Craigieburn Secondary College’s objective is centred around the instructional core with a foundation of high expectations, orderly environment and strong leadership.
+Craigieburn Secondary college’s objective is centred around the instructional core with a foundation of high expectations, orderly environment and strong leadership.
 We are committed to the development of:

 • Students who are selfmanaged learners, who actively and effectively contribute to their communities as individuals at the local and global level